Mariam Al-Batool Mosque: Religious freedom

 The US embassy in Malta has stated that respect to religious freedom is guaranteed by the government of Malta and reports of "forced religious conversion" are absent.
 Mario Farrugia Borg, who works at the mosque, had stated that by being appointed as a personal secretariat at the Office of the Prime Minister (OPM) and being a Christian convert to Islam he does not observe any discrimination.
 Imam El Sadi describes the Maltese society as "generous and tolerant".
 However, when a former Muslim, Khaled Baarl, had announced publicly on Xarabank his conversion from Islam to Christianity he was discriminated by exclusion from the Muslim community, and threatened to death by Syrian refugees.

 Prime Minister Joseph Muscat has some worrying reservations over "some groups" that promote radical sunni Islam in the form of salafism, and has largely relied on the Mariam Al-Batool Mosque's administration to help managing the crisis.
 The integration process of refugees within Maltese society has failed because of the large number of foreigners coming within a short period.
 Most refugees who arrive in Malta are from war-torn Islamic countries, some with fundamentalist ideologies, such as Libya, Somalia and Syria.
 Extremist remarks against western countries by muslims have been reported in the northern region of Malta.
 Mario Farrugia Borg, being a muslim himself, has called for drastic measures against "illegal migration".
 The European Court of Human Rights (ECtHR) has ruled against Joseph Muscat's opt for "pushback" of illegal migrants to Libya, despite the threat some refugees may present, as this goes against the fundamental human right principle of non-refoulement.
-Imam Elsadi has distant himself from Islamic extremism but still supporting fundamental principles of Islam.
+Imam Elsadi has distanced himself from Islamic extremism but still supports fundamental principles of Islam.
 Elsadi does not believe there are threats of terrorism in Malta but does not rule out extremism sympathisers among the local Muslim community.
 The Armed Forces of Malta (AFM) have taken some precautions for this matter.